demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 >PBF rule test4 was deleted successfully.
 ### pan-os-list-application-groups
 ***
-Returns a list of application-groups of either Panorama/firewall instance.
+Returns a list of application-groups of either a Panorama/firewall instance.

 #### Base Command